eolant/transmitsms-api/readme.md

 Provides an implementation for the TransmitSMS-API as used by BurstSMS (burstsms.com.au)

-Original class was developed by BurstSMS and this is just a package of their class and is not an official module it is something I packaged up to make it easier for using their system.
+Original class was developed by BurstSMS and this is just a package of their class and is not an official module it is something I packaged up to make it easier for using their system in Laravel 4.

 ##  Documentation